NewLouwa/Mega_Import_Plugin/README.md

 3. After successful login, you'll be redirected to the MEGA Cloud Browser page
 4. Browse your MEGA cloud storage and select files to import
 5. Click "Import Selected" to download the selected files to your Stash library
+6. When finished, click "Back to Stash" to return to the main interface

 ### Features